Endometriosis: Research funding

-Research
+Research directions

-A priority area of research is the search for endometriosis biomarkers, which can help with earlier diagnoses.
-Studies have examined potential biomarkers such as microRNAs, glycoproteins, and immune markers in blood, menstrual and urine samples, but none have shown the high accurarcy needed for clinical use yet.
+A major area of research is the search for endometriosis biomarkers (such as something detectable in a blood test), which could help with earlier diagnosis.
+Studies have examined potential biomarkers such as microRNAs, glycoproteins, and immune markers in blood, menstrual, and urine samples, but none have shown the high accuracy needed for clinical use.
 CA-125, a tumor marker, has been studied extensively.
-It is elevated in endometriosis, but also in many other conditions, and cannot be used on its own.
-MicroRNAs might be most promosing, but the high diversity in expression makes them a challenging target.
+It is elevated in endometriosis, but also in many other conditions, so it cannot be used on its own.
+The combination of biomarkers, for instance various microRNA markers and CA-125, is a promising direction, as is the use of machine learning.